dewenni/ESP_Buderus_KM271/README.md

 **If you have something to improve, let us all know about you ideas!**

-❓ If you have a question, use the Discussions => <https://github.com/dewenni/ESP_Buderus_KM271/discussions>
+❓ If you have a question, use the [Discussions](https://github.com/dewenni/ESP_Buderus_KM271/discussions)
-🐞 If there is a issue or bug, use the Issues => <https://github.com/dewenni/ESP_Buderus_KM271/issues>
+🐞 If there is a issue or bug, use the [Issues](https://github.com/dewenni/ESP_Buderus_KM271/issues)